dodoxxb/dodoxxb.github.io/_pages/about.md

 ### Journal
 <div class='paper-box-text' markdown="1">
 [25] **Zhicheng Du**<sup>†</sup>.
-Letter to the Editor regarding "A Simple data-driven dietary pattern associated with lower risk for adverse pregnancy outcomes". *American Journal of Obstetrics & Gynecology MFM*.
+Letter to the Editor regarding "Assessing Adherence to TRIPOD+AI Guidelines in Machine Learning Models for Predicting Small for Gestational Age and Fetal Growth Restriction: A Systematic Review". *American Journal of Obstetrics & Gynecology MFM*.
 2026.
 [[HTML]]()
 </div>